-OR, if your team could benefit from a private workshop and follow-up coaching on how to elevate your virtual communication and presentation skills, don’t hesitate to schedule a free consult call with me today!
+OR, if your team could benefit from a private workshop and follow-up coaching on how to elevate your virtual communication and presentation skills, don’t hesitate to contact me today!

-In the meantime, keep showing up as the you, you most want to me.
+In the meantime, keep showing up as the you, you most want to be.
 One intention, one interaction at a time.

 See you next week!